 To tell you I spent a lifetime painting this basement (including the laundry room and bathroom) would be a gross understatement.
-I spent close to 40 hours prepping, taping and painting just the main room and ceiling.
+I spent close to 40 hours prepping, taping, and painting just the main room and ceiling.

 Before I go any further, I must tell you about my best friend, Behr Marquee paint.
-Of all the 100’s of hours I spent painting, I have yet to find a paint I love more.
+Of all the hundreds of hours I spent painting, I have yet to find a paint I love more.

 It claims to cover in one coat and it does.
 This paint saved my sanity.
-I couldn’t even imagine adding a second coat and doubling my work load.
+I couldn’t even imagine adding a second coat and doubling my workload.

 Plus, one gallon is equal in price to two gallons of the cheap stuff and since you have to do two coats of the cheap stuff, it evens out.
 When you are paying the same for one or the other, it’s a no-brainer to choose the option that offers less work.
 Two coats or one coat?
 Marquee, please!